College Football Play-by-Play Commentator

 Roth has been named Virginia’s Sportscaster of the Year by the National Sportswriters and Sportscasters Association a record 12 times, and was inducted into the Virginia Sports Hall of Fame in 2013.

 Virginia Tech’s Department of Athletics established the Bill Roth Student-Athlete Endowed Scholarship, which is awarded annually to a deserving Virginia Tech student-athlete with an interest in communications or broadcast journalism.

 At UCLA, Roth called the games for college sports’ all-time winningest program, as the Voice of the Bruins’ basketball and football teams.

-A Pittsburgh native, Bill graduated from Syracuse University’s renowned Newhouse School of Public Communications in 1987.
+A Pittsburgh native, Roth graduated from Syracuse University’s renowned Newhouse School of Public Communications in 1987.
 He was awarded the distinguished Robert Costas Scholarship from Syracuse in 1987.